xBajci/ps/readme.md

 # ps

 A Node.js module for looking up running processes.
+This module uses [Table-Parser](https://github.com/neekey/table-parser) to parse the output.

+Before using this module, you should take look at section [Existing Bugs You Should Know](https://github.com/neekey/ps#user-content-existing-bugs-you-should-know) at the bottom of this doc.

 ## Install